How CASA Works

 The Montgomery County Juvenile Court CASA Program is a 501(c)(3) foundation that provides CASA programs and their volunteers with training, funding, leadership, quality assurance, and management assistance.

 MCJC CASA has been working since 1988 to guarantee a volunteer advocate for every child victimized by abuse and neglect in Montgomery County.
-Today, 40 CASA programs serve children in 47 Ohio counties.
+Today, 47 CASA programs serve children in 60 Ohio counties.

 CASA is dedicated to the principle that every child is entitled to have a permanent home and family and to be free from abuse and neglect.
 CASA acts as the representative of the abused, neglected and/or dependent child in the Montgomery County Juvenile Court system and serves as a catalyst to facilitate support services and to achieve a permanent living situation through advocacy on behalf of the child.

-CASA offices moved in June 2022, and are now located at:
+CASA offices are now located at:

 Probations Services Dept.